Sombrero: Cultural influence

-When fashion and taste changed the low-crowned jaranos to the "sugarloaf", conical jaranos in the 1890's, they too became fashionable and influential in the United States.
-According to a 1906 article in a Mexican newspaper, the broad-brimmed, high-crown jaranos were all the rage in Texas among both, the working class and upper classes, and people were flocking to buy them, regardless of their price.
-This new style of jaranos would serve as the basis for the high-crown, "Ten-Gallon" hat, also manufactured by Stetson.
-In the Western United States, the sombrero had a high conical or cylindrical crown with a saucer-shaped brim, highly embroidered and made of plush felt.

-During the second French intervention in Mexico, the French expeditionary forces, the Belgian Voluntary Troops, the Austrian Voluntary Corps and the Chasseurs d'Afrique adopted not only the jarano hat but also the Charro outfit.
-Emperor Maximilian I of Mexico, also adopted the Charro outfit and hat and would regularly wear it, even in formal events.

 In the Philippines, due to the influence from Spain brought about by the Manila galleon trade, the term has been assimilated into the Tagalog language in the form of sumbrero and now refers to any hat – from Mexican sombreros (as used in the English language) to baseball caps.

 The galaxy Messier 104 is known as the Sombrero Galaxy due to its appearance.
 Similarly, Tampa Stadium was also known as "The Big Sombrero".
-In mathematics, the Jinc function is sometimes called the sombrero function and in physics, the Sombrero potential is a prescription for the potential energy that leads to the Higgs mechanism.
+In mathematics, the Jinc function is sometimes called the sombrero function; and in physics, the Sombrero potential is a prescription for the potential energy that leads to the Higgs mechanism.